AIML4OS/WP10/NorwayTestData/README.md

 # Norway text classification data
 This folder contatins code to collect and save data from the [Norwegian business register](https://virksomhet.brreg.no/nb/oppslag/enheter) for using in testing text classification models.
 Information on the API (in Norwedgian) can be found in the [Norwegian business register documentation](https://data.brreg.no/enhetsregisteret/api/dokumentasjon/no/index.html).

+This data is shared under the conditions of the license: [Norsk lisens for offentlige data](https://data.norge.no/nlod/no).

 ## Units
 The python script `create_data_norway.py´ creates a train (80 percent) and test (20 percent) dataset.
 The units are legal entities in the Norwegian business register that contain a valid NACE classification (rev.2.1).
 NACE groups with less than 5 units are excluded.